diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Update UI of game-object selector

-	- Update UI to add new viewports, put it on top instead of the bottom
-		- Use Dialog to create new viewport

 	- Add a toggle to show and hide a grid
 	- Move objects around by dragging with the mouse
 		- remove move by key presses from game-objects in favour of snap to grid toogle